mattyshen/mattyshen2.github.io/_posts/2022-03-03-history_of_soccer_blog_post_1.md

-## The Influential Role of the WM Formation on Brazil's Diagonal Formation
+## The Establishment of the WM formation and the Emergence of the Brazilian Diagonal Formation

 ![alt text](https://github.com/mattyshen/mattyshen.github.io/blob/main/diagonal.png?raw=true)